bhavul/JIRA-Similar-Issue-Finder-App/README.md

 Suggesting, that `comment_related_tickets` can take `--test-model` and/or `--open-tickets-filter` option.
 These parameters let you comment related tickets by using a custom model (whose path you give as the argument) AND/OR by using a different filter to get open-tickets.

-For example, if I had experimented to build a new model called *'MojoJojoModel'*, and I wanted to only use that model to comment only on two JIRAs - WSE-1234, and WSE-2345.
+For example, if I had experimented to build a new model called *'MojoJojoModel'*, and I wanted to only use that model to comment only on two JIRAs - ABC-1234, and ABC-2345.
 Then I could run the bot like this :

-**`python app_cli.py related_ticket_finder comment_related_tickets --test-model "/Users/bhavul.g/JiraSimilarityHelper/models/MojoJojo" --open-tickets-filter "project = WSE AND key in (WSE-1234, WSE-2345)"`**
+**`python app_cli.py related_ticket_finder comment_related_tickets --test-model "/Users/bhavul.g/JiraSimilarityHelper/models/MojoJojo" --open-tickets-filter "project = ABC AND key in (ABC-1234, ABC-2345)"`**

 Of course, since `--test-model` and `--open-tickets-filter` are each an **option**, so if you don't give them, it would still run.
 It would pick up the models defined in file **current_model_for_related_tickets.py**, and pick up the filters from **jira_filters_to_scrape.py** file.